MoriTanosuke/2048/README.md

 * Random tiles are added *before* moving :question:
 * ~~There is no score yet~~
 * ~~Game has no winning state :laughing:~~ Winning state is displayed with score.
+* Score is not calculated correctly.
+Currently it's only the sum of all tiles.
+Should be calculated by adding the value of new merged tiles only.